 Filed Under: Curvy Conversations, Dating

-When it comes to dating outside your race, my experience is that you both have to be each others advocates and protectors.
+Race isn’t a big deal to me, if I am attracted to a guy, I’ll give him a chance.
+At the same time I also try not to be ignorant to the fact that race a big deal to other people.
+As I mentioned in Interracial Dating (Part One) my experience is that you both have to be each others advocates and protectors.
 You have to advocate and protect each other and yourselves as a couple because outside opinions from the public will come out and it wont always be pretty.